 Visit Thingvellir National Park, a historic landmark and the place where the Icelandic Commonwealth was founded.
 Take a chance to visit the best place on earth to view the North Atlantic Divergent Ridge.
-See eruptions of up to 20-meter high at Strokkur, which erupts every three to four minutes.
-Pass by the dormant Geysir.
+See eruptions of up to 20-meter high at Geysir geothermal area, made by Strokkur, which erupts every three to four minutes.
+Pass by the dormant Geysir and make a stop for lunch.

-Next view Gullfoss, considered the most beautiful of Iceland’s 30,000 waterfalls, and make a stop for lunch.
-Then, travel to Kerið, a striking crater lake filled with milky blue-green water and surrounded by stark black and deep-red slopes.
+Next view Gullfoss waterfall, considered the most beautiful of Iceland’s 30,000 waterfalls.
+Then, travel to Kerið volcanic crater, a striking crater lake filled with bright blue-green water and surrounded by stark black and deep-red slopes.

 Our day tour to the Golden Circle begins with our fast and efficient pick up service.
 You simply need to wait at your hotel or at one of the designated pick up points and let us take care of the rest.
 Once we have all our guests we will set off from the city and journey to our first major destination.

 Our first place of visit is Þingvellir (Thingvellir) National Park (meaning assembly fields), an area of great cultural, natural and geological significance.
 This is where the Icelandic nation was born when the first parliament of the nation was established gathering thousands of vikings each and every year to meet, settle disputes, make and amend law.
 The parliament formed in 930, was established here and was run as an open air assembly until 1789 , making it the longest running parliament in the world.
 Thingvellir is seen as a sacred place by most natives, a place of incredible stepping stone in their history.